High rise skyscraper offering the best alternative investments

 Most often, luxury goods and other collectables don't constitute very notable portions of the alternative asset holdings of many wealthy individuals.
 However, it is interesting to learn that the average value of luxury goods has grown by 129% over the past 10 years, as measured by the Knight Frank Luxury Investment Index.
 Specifically, rare whisky has experienced major value growth over that same decade, with an approximate 478% value increase.

 Despite this rapid value growth, Covid-19 threw a slight curveball at the collectables market in 2020, with the value of many items depreciating following fewer in-person auctions and limited supply options.
+However, some collectables experienced brilliant growth, like luxury watches, which have since dropped down but may now present some more buying opportunities.

-Overall, collectables do have potential to add significant value to some already well-diversified portfolios.
+Overall, collectables do have the potential to add significant value to some already well-diversified portfolios.
 However, these asset classes are likely to be most suitable for investors who have a keen interest or detailed expertise regarding certain collector's items, and who display sufficient ability to cover transport, storage and maintenance costs, for example.

 Commodities